deephdc/DEEP-OC-dogs_breed_det/README.md

 ## Directly from Docker Hub

-To run the Docker container directly from Docker Hub and start using the API simply run the following command:
+To run the Docker container directly from Docker Hub and start using the API simply run the following command (watch out for tags for CPU and GPU versions):

 ```bash
 $ docker run -ti -p 5000:5000 deephdc/deep-oc-dogs_breed_det